TuxVinyards/qqX/README.md

 Bash, or similar, is automatically there on the Linux command line.
 Most users already know or can understand at least a little of it.

-Improving your knowledge of Bash is always time well spent.
+- Improving your knowledge of Bash is always time well spent.

-### Keeping it Simple and Straight forward
+### Keeping it Simple

+- The qqX coding is clear and annotated sufficiently for newcomers to find their feet.

-Quickemu uses simple Bash scripts.
-Much easier for community contributions.
+Quickemu currently uses simple Bash scripts.
+QEMU / KVM does all the heavy lifting.

+- Much easier for community contributions.
 Much easier to edit and easy to fix.

-qqX uses the same.
-Anything can be easily modded, shaped and improved.
+qqX uses a more modern writing style but is much the the same.

+- Anything in quickemu can be easily modded, shaped and improved.

+### ... and Straight forward

+There are none of the complexities that LibVirt creates by using only machine readable configurations.

-There are none of steep learning curves that are often involved with GUI's or compiled low level languages such as Rust or C.
+And none of steep learning curves that come with languages such as Rust, C or Vala.

-The qqX coding style is clear and annotated sufficiently for newcomers to find their feet.

-Compared to seemingly simple LibVirt front-ends, like Gnome Boxes for example, even doing something basic like moving the VM folder contains a whole learning curve.
-Forget anything much [more](https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads).
+- Even seemingly simple LibVirt front-ends like Gnome Boxes can contain whole learning curves for the most basic of things, like moving the default VM folder for example.
+Forget anything [more](https://gitlab.gnome.org/GNOME/gnome-boxes/-/tree/main/src?ref_type=heads).

 ## Development and Roadmap